kilcannon/burger/README.md

 + HTML
 + CSS

-### Theme: Keepin' it thirsty with Node-tastic friend finding!
+### Theme: Keepin' it hungry with Node-tastic burger fun!

 ### Current features include:
 + Ability to add a burger order